nikhilgk/wiki-pat/DESIGN.md

 foreach token in patent
     tokens[token] = [cat1, cat2] # By looking up keys from output of JOB2

-## Some algorithm/heuristics to find the most relevant categories from the 'tokens' array
+## Some algorithm/heuristics to find the most relevant categories from the 'tokens' map

 ```